10up/Engineering-Best-Practices/_includes/markdown/PHP.md

     );

     // Set the protected var to true when the current meta key matches
-    // one of the meta keys in our array of keys to be protected if ( in_array( $current_meta_key, $meta_keys_to_be_protected ) ) {
+	// one of the meta keys in our array of keys to be protected. if ( in_array( $current_meta_key, $meta_keys_to_be_protected ) ) {
         $protected = true;
     }